-What Is an Intestinal Infection Due to E. coli?
+What Is an Intestinal Infection Due to E. Coli?

 that normally live in the intestines of people and animals.
 However, some types

 by contaminated food or water.
 Proper food preparation and good hygiene can

 can be treated at home.
 Symptoms generally resolve within a few days to a week.

-Symptoms of Intestinal Infection Due to E. coli
+Symptoms of Intestinal Infection Due to E. Coli

-Symptoms of intestinal infection begin between one to five days after you have been infected with E. coli.
+begin between one and five days after you have been infected with E. coli.
 Symptoms can include:

 - abdominal cramping